 Tony Hoagland is the author of four volumes of poetry: Unincorporated Persons in the Late Honda Dynasty; Sweet Ruin, winner of the Brittingham Prize in Poetry; Donkey Gospel, winner of the James Laughlin Award of The Academy of American Poets; and What Narcissism Means to Me, as well as two collections of essays about poetry, Real Sofistakashun and Twenty Poems That Could Save America.
 His poems and critical essays have appeared in American Poetry Review, Harvard Review, and Ploughshares.
 He is the winner of the 2008 Jackson Poetry Prize, awarded by Poets & Writers magazine.

 TWENTY POEMS THAT COULD SAVE AMERICA (Essays, 2014)

-A fearless, wide-ranging book on the state of poetry and American literary culture by Tony Hoagland, the author of What Narcissism Means to Me.
-Twenty Poems That Could Save America presents insightful essays on the craft of poetry and a bold conversation about the role of poetry in contemporary culture.
-Essays on the “vertigo”effects of new poetry give way to appraisals of Robert Bly, Sharon Olds, and Dean Young.
+A fearless, wide-ranging book on the state of poetry and American literary culture, Twenty Poems That Could Save America presents insightful essays on the craft of poetry and a bold conversation about the role of poetry in contemporary culture.
+Essays on the “vertigo” effects of new poetry give way to appraisals of Robert Bly, Sharon Olds, and Dean Young.
 At the heart of this book is an honesty and curiosity about the ways poetry can influence America at both the private and public levels.
 Tony Hoagland is already one of this country’s most provocative poets, and this book confirms his role as a restless and perceptive literary and cultural critic.